Levy-Tal/site-availability/docs/docs/api/authentication.md

 # Authentication

-Secure your Site Availability Monitoring API with HMAC-SHA256 authentication.
+Secure your Site Availability API with HMAC-SHA256 authentication.

 ## Overview